grailbio/reflow/README.md

 	    First is the identifier "Main".
 This names the expression that's evaluated by "reflow run" -- the entry point of the computation.
 Second, we've defined Main to be a block.
 A block is an expression that contains one or more definitions followed by an expression.
-The value a block is the final expression.
+The value of a block is the final expression.
 Finally, Main contains a @requires annotation.
 This instructs Reflow how many resources to reserve for the work being done.
 Note that, because Reflow is able to distribute work, if a single instance is too small to execute fully in parallel,